 - Determine how the results will be collected and provided to the clinician, and who will be communicating these results to the patient. - 2.
 Identify a private setting for delivery of same day Pap and Screening Mammogram results. - 3.
+Identify protocols if patient expresses need to go home before they receive their results. - 4.
 Explain abnormal results and further testing or procedures required.
-Avoid using the word "cancer." - 4.
-Triage patients to receive any further required testing available that day. - 5.
-Provide a take-away card with contact information so patients can call post-program with any questions. - 6.
+Avoid using the word "cancer." - 5.
+Triage patients to receive any further required testing available that day. - 6.
+Provide a take-away card with contact information so patients can call post-program with any questions. - 7.
 For further testing or treatment that is not available that day, connect patient with hospital or clinic personnel who can arrange and communicate next steps to patient (provide a take-away sheet with contact information).